hathibelagal-dev/instantpolyglot/docs/eng/Catalan.md

 4. Possessive adjectives:
    Catalan often uses the definite article instead of possessive adjectives with body parts and personal items:
-   - **Em fa mal el cap** (My head hurts, literally "The head hurts me")
+   - **Em fa mal el cap** (My head hurts, literally “The head hurts me”)
-   - **M'he deixat el mòbil a casa** (I left my phone at home, literally "I left myself the mobile at home")
+   - **M'he deixat el mòbil a casa** (I left my phone at home, literally “I left myself the mobile at home”)

 5. Use of **hom**:
-   This pronoun is used for impersonal constructions, similar to "one" in English:
+   This pronoun is used for impersonal constructions, similar to “one” in English:
    - **Hom diu que plourà** (One says it will rain / It is said that it will rain)

 ## Word Formation